ok-Alice/liquid-staking/doc/arch/0003-validator-selection-offchain-specification.md

 - **List of candidates:** querying of archiving node and select list of validators, publish to oracle
 - **Validator blacklist:** listen to slashing events and publish to oracle

+The reason two different scripts are used is for reasons of transparancy.

 ### List of candidates

 | Tunable Parameter | Comment | Value |